Indications and Usage

 The ZEVALIN therapeutic regimen is used to treat patients with:

-- Low-grade or follicular B-cell NHL that has relapsed during or after treatment with
+- Low-grade or follicular B-cell NHL that has relapsed during or after treatment with other anticancer drugs.

 - Newly diagnosed follicular NHL following a response to initial anticancer therapy.